 That I show all honor, love, and faithfulness to my father and mother and to all who are set in authority over me.

-What does the seventh commandment require?
+What does the seventh commandment will?

 What does God forbid in the eighth commandment?

-What does the ninth commandment require?
+What does the ninth commandment will?

-What does the tenth commandment require?
+What does the tenth commandment will?

 How does the prayer read?

 Our Father who art in heaven, hallowed be thy name.
 Thy kingdom come, thy will be done, on earth as it is in heaven.
-Give us this day our daily bread; and forgive us our debts, as we also have forgiven our debtors; and lead us not into temptation, but deliver us from evil, for thine is the kingdom and the power and the glory, forever.
+Give us this day our daily bread; and forgive us our debts, as we also have forgiven our debtors; and lead us not into temptation, but deliver us from evil.
+For thine is the kingdom and the power and the glory, forever.
 Amen.

-Why has Christ commanded us to address God: "Our Father"?
+Why has Christ commanded us to address God thus: Our Father etc.?

 What is the first petition?

-"Hallowed be thy name."
-That is: grant us, that we may know thee rightly, and hallow, glorify, and praise thee in all thy works.
+Hallowed be thy name, that is, grant us that we may rightly know thee, and hallow, glorify, and praise thee in all thy works.

 What is the second petition?

-"Thy kingdom come."
-That is: govern us by thy Word and Holy Spirit.
+Thy kingdom come, that is, govern us by thy Word and Holy Spirit.

 What is the third petition?

-"Thy will be done, on earth as it is in heaven."
-That is: grant that we may renounce our own will and obey his will, which alone is good, without any contradiction, as the angels in heaven do.
+Thy will be done on earth as it is in heaven, that is, grant that we may renounce our own will and obey his solely good will without any contradiction, as the angels in heaven do.

 What is the fourth petition?

-"Give us this day our daily bread."
-That is: be pleased to provide for all our bodily needs.
+Give us this day our daily bread, that is, be pleased to provide us with all bodily needs.

 What is the fifth petition?

-"And forgive us our debts, as we also have forgiven our debtors."
-That is: be pleased, for the sake of Christ's blood, not to charge to us all our sins, as we also find this witness of thy grace in us, that we heartily forgive our neighbor.
+And forgive us our debts, as we also forgive our debtors, that is, be pleased, for the sake of Christ's blood, not to charge to us all our sins, just as we also find this witness of thy grace in us, that we heartily forgive our neighbor.

 What is the sixth petition?

-"And lead us not into temptation, but deliver us from evil."
-That is: since the devil, the world, and our own flesh ceaselessly assail us, be pleased to preserve and strengthen us through the power of thy Holy Spirit so that we may offer them firm resistance.
+And lead us not into temptation, but deliver us from evil, that is, since the devil, the world, and our own flesh do not cease to assail us, be pleased to preserve and strengthen us by the power of thy Holy Spirit, so that we may offer them firm resistance.

-What is the meaning of the little word "Amen"?
+What does the little word Amen mean?

 Amen means: this shall truly and certainly be.